TechGeeksIO/hetzner-crypted-hdd-debian/README.md

 # Hetzner (EX Series) with encrypted HDD incl.
-Software RAID1 and Debian 9 (Stretch)
+Software RAID1 and Debian 10 (Buster)
 Hetzner root server full disk encryption with cryptsetup LUKS and SWRAID1 on NVME storage

 ### Boot into rescue mode and OS installation

 1. Set your root server into rescue mode in Hetzner Robot (https://robot.your-server.de).
-<br>After login via ssh, you can install your favorite OS - in this tutorial we will use Debian 9 (Stretch).
+<br>After login via ssh, you can install your favorite OS - in this tutorial we will use Debian 10 (Buster).
 ```
 installimage
 ```